-Environmental Component Potential Impact Mitigation Measure(s) Monitoring Activities Mid-block centre lane closure on University Avenue north of Queen Street.
-Southbound lane closure on Sincoe Street between Queen Street and Richmond Street.
+Environmental Component Potential Impact Mitigation Measure(s) Monitoring Activities Northbound curb lane closure on University Avenue between Queen Street and Armoury Street.
+Mid-block centre lane closure on University Avenue north of Queen Street.
+Southbound lane closure on Simcoe Street between Queen Street and Richmond Street.
 Weekend full closures of laneways in the vicinity of station work zones are permitted during construction of SOE walls.
 The combined station construction works are expected to increase delays and travel times on the network.
-Traffic is forecast to operate at capacity or near capacity with significant delays and queuing during one or both peak hours at the following intersections: Dufferin Street and Liberty Street King Street and Atlantic Street King Street and Dufferin Street Strachan Avenue and Fleet Street Queen Street and Liberty Street Queen Street and University Avenue Queen Street and University Avenue Queen Street and University Avenue Queen Street and Spadina Avenue Temporary lane and full road closures will occur at Gerrard Station and Riverside/Leslieville Station, Side roads at Riverside/Leslieville Station, i.e., Strange Street and De Grassi Street, may be reduced in width or occasionally fully closed.
-Due to TBM operation, up to six hundred (600) construction vehicles are expected to access the Gerrard Portal site per day.
-Delivery of large structural steel elements for the Gerrard Station trus structure are expected to result in nightime traffic impacts along the haul route due to the size of the vehicle.
-Parking The following parking prohibitions are anticipated as a result of Station and tunnel construction works: Stewart Street (north side) east of Bathurst Street; Bathurst Street (south side) west of Spadina Avenue (due to lane closure and relocate The lost parking at 271 Front Street East will be accommodated through nearby on-street (Queen Street, Shuter Street) parking, and off-street parking (e.g., Green P parking at Sherbourne Street and Richmond Street).
+Traffic is forecast to operate at capacity or near capacity with significant delays and queuing during one or both peak hours at the following intersections: Dufferin Street and Liberty Street King Street and Dufferin Street King Street and Dufferin Street Strachan Avenue and Fleet Street King Street and Bathurst Street Queen Street and Liberty Street Queen Street and Liberty Street Queen Street and Liberty Street Queen Street and Loniversity Avenue Queen Street and Spadina Avenue Temporary lane and full road closures will occur at Gerrard Station and Leslieville Station, i.e., Strange Street and De Grassi Street, may be reduced in width or occasionally fully closed.
+Due to TBM operation, up to six hundred (400) construction vehicles are expected to access the Gerrard Portal site per day.
+Delivery of large structural steel elements for the Gerrard Station truss structure are expected to result in nighttime traffic impacts along the haul route due to the size of the vehicle.
+Parking The following parking prohibitions are anticipated as a result of Station and tunnel construction works: Stewart Street (north side) east of Bathurst Street; Bathurst Street (east side) south of Stewart Street; Queen Street (south side) west of Spadina Avenue (due to lane closure and relocated transit stop); Spadina Avenue (east side) no The lost parking at 271 Front Street East will be accommodated through nearby on-street (Queen Street, Shuter Street) parking, and off-street parking (e.g., Green P parking at Sherbourne Street and Richmond Street).
 Emergency Vehicles and Deliveries Access to 650 King Street West will be maintained through the existing driveway of 648 King Street West.
 Access to the driveway on Stewart Street immediately east of the proposed Station building will be maintained.
 OLS Study Area Traffic Convert Albert Street to two-way traffic between Bay Street and James Street to provide access throughout the full closure of James Street.
-Update the traffic signal and traffic signs at the intersection of Bay Street with Albert Street to mitigate conflicts between vehicles and pedestrians, and modify the south-west corner of the intersection to accommodate vehicular turnaround maneuvers.
+Update the traffic signal and traffic signs at the intersection of Bay Street with Albert Street for the conversion to two-way traffic.
+The need for providing a protected southbound left-turn phase will be evaluated if queuing is observed.
+Station traffic control persons at the intersection of James Street with Albert Street to mitigate conflicts between vehicles and pedestrians, and modify the south-west corner of the intersection to accommodate vehicular turnaround maneuvers.
 While the queue storage exceedance is considered minor at Queen Street and Sherbourne Street and no mitigation is required, extending the westbound left turn lane to 55 metres at Front Street and Parliament Street may be considered by the City of Toronto.
 A temporary traffic signal will be provided on Carlaw Avenue to the north of Gerrard Street, as this location will be the main construction access/egress for the Gerrard Portal site.
 Signal optimization will be required along York Street as well as updated signage and pavement marking to accommodate the change.
-No monitoring of automobile operations will be required.
-It is recommended to monitor the operations at the intersection of Bay Street with Albert Street with Albert Street after the conversion of Albert Street to two-way traffic to identify the need for activation of the southbound left protected phase.
-Monitoring of the northbound left turn at King Street and Strachan Avenue is required to ensure that sufficient operations are maintained with the
+No monitoring of automobile operations will be required and supplied to the change.
+No monitoring of automobile operations will be required and supplied to the operation of the southbound left protected phase.